YaKsenia/technical_writing_tips/README.md

          * Change their attitude

    2. Audience
-      Can be more than one type: divide for primary (target reader, requested it) and secondary (may contact with it but                                                      are not intended readers).
+      * Can be more than one type: divide for primary (target reader, requested it) and secondary (may contact with it but                                                      are not intended readers).
 Better create separate documents for each.
-Questions that should be answered at the beginning?
+      * Questions that should be answered at the beginning?
          1. What do they already know?
-      2. Why are they reading (getting errors etc)
+         2. Why are they reading (getting errors etc.)
          3. What they need to know right now?

    3. Delivery